Scott Farquhar Sells 7,665 Shares of Atlassian Corporation PLC (NASDAQ:TEAM) Stock

 Institutional Investors Weigh In On Atlassian

-A number of equities analysts have issued reports on TEAM shares.
-Mizuho cut their price objective on shares of Atlassian from $325.00 to $290.00 and set an “outperform” rating on the stock in a report on Thursday, June 12th.
-Barclays cut their price target on shares of Atlassian from $350.00 to $260.00 and set an “overweight” rating on the stock in a report on Monday, May 5th.
-Truist Financial decreased their price objective on shares of Atlassian from $350.00 to $300.00 and set a “buy” rating for the company in a research note on Monday, March 31st.
-Morgan Stanley cut their target price on Atlassian from $370.00 to $320.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 16th.
-Finally, Robert W. Baird raised Atlassian from a “neutral” rating to an “outperform” rating and reduced their target price for the company from $320.00 to $255.00 in a report on Monday, April 14th.
-Four analysts have rated the stock with a hold rating, twenty have issued a buy rating and one has given a strong buy rating to the stock.
-Based on data from MarketBeat, the stock has a consensus rating of “Moderate Buy” and an average price target of $282.19.
+A number of research analysts have issued reports on TEAM shares.
+Morgan Stanley reduced their target price on shares of Atlassian from $370.00 to $320.00 and set an “overweight” rating on the stock in a report on Wednesday, April 16th.
+Barclays cut their price target on shares of Atlassian from $350.00 to $260.00 and set an “overweight” rating on the stock in a research note on Monday, May 5th.
+Macquarie cut their price target on shares of Atlassian from $270.00 to $250.00 and set an “outperform” rating on the stock in a research note on Friday, May 2nd.
+Mizuho cut their price target on shares of Atlassian from $325.00 to $290.00 and set an “outperform” rating on the stock in a research note on Thursday, June 12th.
+Finally, Wells Fargo & Company cut their price target on shares of Atlassian from $330.00 to $315.00 and set an “overweight” rating on the stock in a research note on Friday, May 2nd.
+Four analysts have rated the stock with a hold rating, nineteen have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Atlassian presently has a consensus rating of “Moderate Buy” and an average price target of $285.75.

 Atlassian Corporation, through its subsidiaries, designs, develops, licenses, and maintains various software products worldwide.
 Its product portfolio includes Jira Software and Jira Work Management, a project management system that connects technical and business teams so they can better plan, organize, track and manage their work and projects; Confluence, a connected workspace that organizes knowledge across all teams to move work forward; and Trello, a collaboration and organization product that captures and adds structure to fluid and fast-forming work for teams.